jonash112/Cobico-Jorda-Repository/README.md

           Category = category
           Deadline = deadline

-Display "Do you want to add another task?"
+-Display "Do you want to add another task?"
-Display "1.
+-Display "1.
 Yes"
-Display "2.
+-Display "2.
 No"
-Input moreTasks then end line
+-Input moreTasks then end line
-  add newTask to taskList
+  -add newTask to taskList
-  until moreTasks == "no"
+  -until moreTasks == "no"

 /Final Output
 Display "||||| List of Tasks |||||"